Recent developments and trends

 Is there a domestic register for aircraft mortgages, encumbrances and other interests?
 If so, what are the requirements and legal effects of registration?

-In addition, the authority requires the presentation of proof of authority of the signatories to the security documents (eg, board resolutions), which must also be notarised and, if executed abroad, consularised by the Philippine consulate where the document is signed.
+In addition, the authority requires the presentation of proof of authority of the signatories to the security documents (eg, board resolutions), which must also be notarised and, if executed abroad, consularised by the Philippine consulate where the document was signed.
+In 2018 the Philippines acceded to the Apostille Convention.
+The Apostille Convention will enter into force between the Philippines and other state parties which have raised no objection to its accession on 14 May 2019.
+Once implemented, the relevant implementing regulations may dispense with the consularisation requirement.

 What rules and procedures govern the detention of aircraft?